If you need to prepare for a career change to Tech in 2021, these 5 tips will get you started quickly.

 The key here is to avoid planning your career change in isolation and instead work with others.
 This can make the journey feel less frustrating.

-The last tip to prepare for a career change to IT is to network with people in your field of interest.
+The last tip to prepare for a career change to Tech is to network with people in your field of interest.
 Don’t forget to reach out to those you already know as well.

-If you plan to switch to an IT career in 2021, the time to start is now.
+If you plan to change to a career in Tech in 2021, the time to start is now.
 The first month of the new year is almost over, so you need to actively begin strategizing about how to go about the career change.
 The 5 tips that were shared above should help you get started.

 What are your career goals for 2021 and what is stopping you from moving forward?